-- C. The Disclosure Review Team may meet in person or by teleconference to discuss the Preliminary Official Statement. - D. Disclosure Review Team shall provide comments to the financing team. - E. Official Statement and financing documents must be approved as discussion items on the agenda and may not be placed on the consent calendar.
+- C. The Disclosure Review Team may meet in person or by teleconference to discuss the Preliminary Official Statement. - D. Disclosure Review Team shall provide comments to the financing team.

-- F. For financings which are to be privately placed, the Disclosure Review Team shall review all information assembled by the Issuer to be delivered to the proposed purchaser for its evaluation of the credit of the Issuer for the particular financing. - G. Audited Financial Statements will be included documentation as a part of the review process, where necessary.
+- E. Official Statement and financing documents must be approved as discussion items on the agenda and may not be placed on the consent calendar. - F. For financings which are to be privately placed, the Disclosure Review Team shall review all information assembled by the City (or related entity)Issuer to be delivered to the proposed purchaser for its evaluation of the credit of the City (or related entity)Issuer for the particular financing. - G. Audited Financial Statements will be included documentation as a part of the review process, where necessary.